GreatApo/MiNote3-Camera2API-fix/README.md

 - /system/vendor/lib/hw/camera.sdm660.so
 - /system/build.prop
 1. Flash your new rom or update
+2. Boot to your system
+3. Reboot into recovery
-2. While in TWRP, make sure "System" is mounted (else mount it)
+4. Make sure "System" is mounted (else mount it)
-3. Flash this zip form TWRP
+5. Flash this zip form TWRP

 ## Revert
 If sth doesn't work, restore your backuped files (do not forget to also add permitions) or dirty flash (flash over) your new rom or update from TWRP.